-Rash management (for participants on Nevirapine):
+Rash management for Participants on NVP:

 Liver function tests should be performed promptly and participants evaluated for signs and symptoms related to clinical hepatitis and hypersensitivity reactions.
-If LFT's are increased, that is elevated above the baseline level, NVP must be permanently discontinued regardless of the grade of the rash or grade change in LFT's.
+If LFTs are increased above the baseline level, NVP must be permanently discontinued regardless of the grade of the rash or grade change in LFT's.

-If participants have constitutional symptoms (fever, not felt to be due to other intercurrent illnesses, blistering rash, oral mucosal lesions, facial edema, myalgias/arthralgias) and rash of any grade, NVP must be permanently discontinued.
+If participants have constitutional symptoms not thought to be due to other intercurrent illness (fever, blistering rash, oral mucosal lesions, facial edema, myalgias/arthralgias) and rash of any grade, NVP must be permanently discontinued.

-If participants have signs or symptoms of clinical hepatitis (which may include N/V, anorexia, jaundice, acholic stools, hepatomegaly, hepatic tenderness, fever, fatigue, arthralgia) and rash, NVP should be permanently discontinued.
+If participants have signs or symptoms of clinical hepatitis (which may include nausea and/or vomiting, anorexia, jaundice, acholic stools, hepatomegaly, hepatic tenderness, fever, fatigue, arthralgia) and rash, NVP should be permanently discontinued.